-This course provides the opportunity for students to develop proficiency in the performance of basic nursing skills needed for safe, client-centered care.
+(6 hours of clinical per week) This course provides the opportunity for students to develop proficiency in the performance of basic nursing skills needed for safe, client-centered care.
 Laboratory simulation precedes actual contact with clients in a variety of settings.
-Upon satisfactory completion of this course, students will be eligible for certification as a nursing assistant.

-Prerequisites: BI 211 must be taken concurrently with NS 120.
+Prerequisite: BI 211 and CH 120.